www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/maintenance/weekly-t32-process-project-status-weekly.md

 * [ ] Consider [JSpecify](https://jspecify.dev/).
 * [ ] Consider OWASP's dependency-check-maven for checking security vulnerabilities in dependencies.
 # Done Task
+* [x] Fix code coverage report.
+    * This is done in the daily workflow: https://codeberg.org/splitcells-net/net.splitcells.network.hub/actions
+    * [x] Do code coverage only on the main `net.splitcells.network` repo for now, as there is a problem with the distro repo.
+      Note why code coverage is done this way.
+    * [x] Check by hand if the aggregate test coverage report is correct.
+    * [x] Re-enable codecov.io upload via Maven.
+See [\#30](../deployment/weekly-t30-deploy-tests.md) for current work on that. -> The upload does not work. -> Not it works magically without changing anything.
+    * [x] Upload JaCoCo code coverage to website via sftp.
+Check this at https://splitcells.net/net/splitcells/martins/avots/website/jacoco-aggregate/index.html
+    * [x] Do not echo private key for upload.
+    * [x] Replace private key for SFTP upload.
+    * [x] Clean up SFTP server for static site.
+    * [x] Remove codecov upload in GitHub CI.
+    * [x] Delete codecov integration.
+    * [x] Add to daily Codeberg test a test coverage report generator and upload it to the website.
+    * [x] Delete static website and reupload everything, in order to get rid of old and potentially manipulated data.
 * [x] Move source code check to daily workflow, as it can otherwise be hard to fix anything in the grammar.
   See the protected keyword problem.
 * [x] Skip Javadoc build, when site goal is not target during Maven command, in order to speed up developer builds.